 Control variables.
-The control variables include change in total assets, competition, number of employees, new products and respondents' age.
+The control variables include change in total assets, competition, number of employees, new products, respondents' age and the length of membership.
 Change in assets, as a proxy of business expansion, is measured by subjective self-reporting of percentage change in the business assets.
 Competition measures the respondent's awareness of any competing firms in the surrounding area.
 Number of employees is the current number of employees working in a respondent's business.
 New product is a respondent's perception of to what extent she agrees that the product or service she is offering is new to local market.
-Finally, age is the age of the respondents.
-Table 1 explains briefly how the questions were framed to obtain relevant data.
+Finally, age is the age of the respondent, and length of membership is the duration for which a respondent had been a member of the MFI.
+Table I explains briefly how the questions were framed to obtain relevant data.

-4.3.
-Model specification
+4.3 Model specification

-The dependent variable is defined as follows: 1 = 'decrease', 2 = 'about the same' and 3 = 'increase'.
-Since the variables are limited and ordinal in nature, OLS technique might not be appropriate (e.g. McKelvey and Zavoina, 1975).
-The Ordered Probit estimation, an extension of the Probit model, is more appropriate for this purposes.
-The Ordered Probit model recognizes the indexed nature of various response variables; in this application, performance (y_i) is the ordered response.
+The dependent variable is defined as follows: 1 = "decrease", 2 = "about the same" and 3 = "increase".
+Since the variables are limited and ordinal in nature, OLS technique might not be appropriate (McKelvey and Zavoina, 1975).
+The Ordered Probit estimation, an extension of the Probit Bodel, is more appropriate for this purposes.
+The Ordered Probit model recognises the indexed nature of various response variables; in this application, performance (y_i) is the ordered response.